 1. Begin by gathering and untangling the vine pieces.
 When they have been tamed into a bundle that is manageable, form the vine into a circular shape on a large surface.
 Using a few thick strands of vine, begin to wind around the bundle, tucking the end of the vine in.

 2. Continue to wind and secure the entire wreath.
 When the end meets the beginning, knit the vine ends together and continue to wind the outer vines to secure, overlapping the starting point.

 3. Set the wreath somewhere to dry and take shape.

-My vine wreath is just the perfect addition to the bentwood trellis used to distract from the compost bin.
+My vine wreath is just the perfect addition to the bentwood trellis used to distract the eye from the compost bin.

 If you want to also make your own bentwood trellis, Making Bentwood Trellises, Arbors, Gates, & Fences by Jim Long is a great resource.
 It has many designs to choose from plus information on choosing wood, suggested plantings, and even recipes.